Many theories and hypothesis arise about where first mammals came from.

 - If bats were actually the first mammals on Earth there must be many different subspecies of them after so many years of evolution.
 This is in fact true, and as today bats is the second more diversified specie in the mammal kingdom living in all sort of climates and places.
 Curiously they are only surpassed by rodents, that will be nothing more than adapted bats.

 - If bats were actually the first mammals there must exists fossils where no other o very few other species of mammal actually exists.
-This is actually true, and fossils of bats have been found in places where mammals were difficult to find.
+This is actually true, and fossils of bats have been found in places where other mammals were difficult to find.

 - If all mammals come from bats there must be some trace easy to identify.
 This is not so evident, but in fact bats needs lot of brain power to control their wings.
 Curiously bats wings are nothing more than hands in newer mammals, and curiously many mammals have extraordinary skills to control their hands than no other terrestrial specie do have.
-Mammals brain also have a great power to understand the world in "three dimensions", something that could have appeared while bats learn to move in three dimensions.
+Mammals brain also have a great power to understand the world in "three dimensions", something that could have appeared while bats learned to move in three dimensions.

 Update 1, 2017-08-09: